As a customer service manager, you can work in a number of industries, managing teams and delivering customer driven targets…

 - customer relationship manager.

 In each of these roles, customer service managers are expected to understand and satisfy their customers' requirements and exceed their expectations if possible.

 Although the work varies, depending on the type and size of the employing organisation, typical activities are likely to include some or all of the following:

-- producing written information for customers, often involving use of computer packages/software;
+- producing written information for customers, often involving use of computer packages and software

 - keeping ahead of developments in customer service by reading relevant journals, going to meetings and attending courses.

-- The range of typical starting salaries for trainee customer service managers fall between £18,000 and £25,000.
+- The range of typical starting salaries for trainee customer service managers falls between £18,000 and £25,000.

 Some companies, especially in retail, sales and banking, offer generous bonuses or commission and usually provide an excellent benefits package.